qiskit-community/quantum-algorithms-benchmarks/machine_learning/datasets/README.md

 online resources or to generate data themselves.

 ## Data Loading Files
-A data loading file is supposed to reference the online resource where the data is available and store the loaded train/test data--preferably in a pickle format.
+A data loading file is supposed to reference the online resource where the data is available.
 An example for loading credit risk data is given in the [following file](credit_risk_data/load_credit_risk_data.py).

 ## Data Generating Files